bastien-pruvost/typescript-training/README.md

   get(): number
 }

-// type can define any types
+// type define any types
-// interface can define only object types
+// interface define like a class or object

 // Interface can stay open (I can define another property type later) interface Point {